pstroe/chartering-new-realms-2024/chapter2.md

 # Chapter 2: How good are LLMs at translating Latin religious texts?
 Stefano Staffa, Andrea Scheck

-- Find paragraphs: at least 400 words per text, more if possible (Paper by Volk et al. had 1240 words in Latin)
-	- Bible: Neutral text, Psalms, Poetry
-	- De legibus (Cicero): Neutral
-	- Historia (Monmouth): Neutral
-- Enter original + gold standard translation into Excel
-- Describe data in chapter: Categorization, token number, languages
-- Write python script to execute the translation scores and test for BLEU, ROUGE, chrF, METEOR
-- Test LLMs to make sure if they work with Latin at all: Gemini, GPT-4, Google Translator, Yandex
+## TO DOS
+- Write "Relevant Literature" (400 words)
+- Write "Methods & Data" (200 words)
+	- Describe data based on what we already wrote (but more like other papers, take Volk et al. (2024): "LLM-based Machine Translation  and Summarization for Latin" as example): how many words, tokens, sentences, what sources we used (Versions, translation,  Ausgabe etc.), how many neutral, psalms, songs, what languages, what year, literal or non literal translation, why did we use 3 bibles -> check if you can cut & paste some from what we wrote in "Results"
+	- In short: Describe metrics: what do they measure? what do we consider a bad score (below 30) or a good score (above 60)?
+What variations lead to a bad score for each metric? -> check if you can cut & paste some from what we wrote in "Results"
+ 	- In short: Descibe tools: how do they work? -> check if you can cut & paste some from what we wrote in "Results"
+- Write "Experiments" (650 words?)
+	- Explain process for translation (example sentence translation experiment can be deleted)
 		- Run each paragraph through each MT
 		- Enter MT result into Excel
-- Score translations
-- Identify "bad" results
+	- Explain process for scoring (code, averaging scores)
-- Run "bad" paragraphs through MT 1 sentence at a time and see if it changes
+ 	- Explain how we handled "bad" results (<30%), by running through MT 1 sentence at a time and see if it changes
+  	- Get Thebe to work and insert code which randomly returns one translation + scores for the reader (see table 1 and 2 on Volk et al. (2024): "LLM-based Machine Translation  and Summarization for Latin" page 4 as example - could also be 2 tables for us (translation first in all systems, then all average scores?)
+- Revise "Results" and shorten (650 words?), answer questions:
+  	- What tool has shown the best performance at translating Latin-English?
+ 	- What metric has shown the best performance at scoring Latin-English translation?
+Or do we suggest using all 4 and averaging?
+	- Is it easier for MT to translate neutral text than religious text?
+- Write "Conclusion" (200 words)
-- Analyse and write
+- Revise "Introduction" and shorten (300 words)
+- Write "Abstract" (max.
+100 words)

 ---

 ## Introduction